Warm Letter Template for Reaching Out to Businesses

 Thank you for your time; have a wonderful week!

 By showing how your organization can help them with a challenge or struggle they might be facing, your prospective client can see you have thought carefully about their business.
-By keeping your letter warm and personable, you demonstrate how great you’d be to work with.
+By keeping your letter warm and personable, you demonstrate how great you will be to work with.
 Keep it short, friendly, non-salesy, and solutions-focused, and you’re sure to make a great first impression!
+Get started and shop for professional stationery now to help make that impression.